vovavili/dota_rosh_timer/README.rst

 DotA 2 Roshan death timer macros, using computer vision.
 Tracks expiration time, minimum and maximum respawn timer as contents of your clipboard.
 Handy in combination with `Win+V <https://support.microsoft.com/en-us/windows/clipboard-in-windows-c436501e-985d-1c8d-97ea-fe46ddf338c6>`_ clipboard hotkey.
-Should work on any 1920x1080 screen.
+Should work on any 1920x1080 screen, other monitor sizes not tested.

 You may or may not get VAC-banned for using this in your games, though I *presume* that a ban is unlikely as you are not interacting with DotA files in any direct or indirect way.
 Use on your own risk.